 Leaders from Bellevue, Redmond and Kirkland committed to each create one year-round shelter back in 2012.
 At the time, homeless shelters on the Eastside were seasonal and moved from church to church, making it hard for homeless people to depend on the services.
 In 2019, a homeless woman died of hypothermia in the alley outside a Kirkland church where a shelter was no longer operating.

 Kirkland built a women’s and family shelter, which opened last year.
-Redmond’s shelter for youth is currently being renovated, so residents are scattered in buildings throughout the city.
+Redmond’s shelter for youth started running 24/7 last fall, during the pandemic.
 Bellevue signed up for the men’s shelter, which has proven the hardest to site.

 For years, fighting over the location of the shelter filled Bellevue City Council meetings.
 Neighbors in Eastgate, the wealthy suburban neighborhood which was annexed by Bellevue in 2012, were resistant because the shelter wouldn’t bar men who used alcohol or drugs, and would have been close to a day care, homes and the county’s largest park-and-ride lot.
 Others said city leaders were abusing city land-use code.

 Arguments got so heated that in 2017, people wearing shirts to show their allegiance filled City Hall — red shirts to support the location and purple shirts to show resistance.
 The shelter was a central issue in City Council elections that year.

 But Monday’s meeting was quiet, with no voices of dissent.
 The entire City Council voted yes on the new shelter and housing expenditures.

 “Three and a half years ago, I heard testimony after testimony stating ‘not in my backyard,'” said the Rev. Patty Ebner, pastor at the First Congregational Church of Bellevue, which used to host the men’s shelter when it had to rotate through Eastside churches.
 “And here we are tonight, the land is chosen, the proposals made.”